O Teatro Mágico

 O Teatro Mágico (literally The Magical Theater) is a Brazilian musical group, formed in 2003.
 It was created in the municipality of Osasco, in the state of São Paulo by Fernando Anitelli and other seven artists, two being circus performers.
 The group's purpose goes beyond music and it is to bring literature, performing arts, politics and culture all to one place, with the intention of reaching as many people as possible.
 The members of the musical group are known for performing on stage with clown make-up and costumes similar to that of a circus.
-Despite involving many artistic performances, the group is popular with all audiences, independent of age or social class.
 Anitelli and his group work without a record label and are supported mainly by the city of Osasco.

 History

 Anitelli was in another band called "Madalena 19".
 With the intention of saving money to record an album, he quit the band and went to the U.S, where he worked as a waiter.
 It was there where he first came into contact with Hermann Hesse's novel Steppenwolf, in which the protagonist runs into a man advertising "The Magical Theater".
 Anitelli took inspiration from this and named the album he was working on "The Magical Theater" as a homage to the book.

 Anitelli is the main composer and one of the actors, along with other 10 performers: 7 musicians and 3 circus artists.
 Together, they started a movement called “Musicas Para Baixar – MPB” ("Music for Download", a pun with the brazilian genre of music, MPB) supporting the free sharing of music via the Internet.
 All of their songs are available online.